I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Cleggan is a village at the head of Cleggan Bay.
 Its people have always been fishers.
 Out towards the ocean to the west, there’s another fishing village called Rossadilisk.

 On the evening of October 28, 1927, a Dr. Holberton was listening to the weather forecast on his radio.
 When he heard the news of a powerful storm approaching he sent his farmhand to warn the fishermen not to go out.
 The alert came too late.

 The boats from Cleggan had already left because the sea looked calm and the prospects good for catching herring.
 Men in currachs from the Inishkea Islands to the west were also out, as were those from Rossadilisk.

 The story was the same up and down the coast.
-We know these details because of the 2001 book, The Cleggan Bay Disaster, written Marie Feeney, whose grandfather was one of the survivors.
+We know these details because of the 2001 book The Cleggan Bay Disaster, written by Marie Feeney, whose grandfather was one of the survivors.

 When the storm died down, the families ashore counted their losses, and they were terrible.
 The dead from Cleggan and Rossadilisk added up to 26, leaving behind widows and children.

 Men in rowboats on the sea learn to read the weather well; if they don’t they don’t live long.
 The fishermen from Inishkea had a keen sense for approaching storms, but on that night everything look calm.